 Graphics That Cause Seizures

-Bright, strobing images or media can cause photoepileptic seizures.
+Bright, strobing images or media can cause seizures in some people.
 Seizures can be dangerous, even life-threatening.
 Don't be responsible for causing them.

-In order to potentially cause a seizure by users with photosensitive epilepsy, a flashing image or multimedia must:
+In order to potentially trigger a seizure in a user with photosensitive epilepsy, a flashing image or multimedia must:

-- Be sufficiently large.
-A very small flashing image, such as a cursor, will not cause a seizure.
+- be sufficiently large (a very small flashing image, such as a cursor, will not cause a seizure), and

-- Bright.
-There must be significant contrast between the flashes
+- be bright, with significant contrast between flashes.

-Additionally, the color red is also more likely to cause a seizure.
-While large, flashing images are not commonplace on the web.
-Seizure-inducing media is, however, becoming more common in web video, especially HD-quality video that includes strobing special effects.
+Additionally, the color red is more likely to cause a seizure.
+While large, flashing images are rare on the web, seizure-inducing media is more common in web video, especially HD-quality video that includes strobing special effects.
 Such media must be avoided!

-WCAG 2.0 Success Criterion 2.3.1 (Level A) provides thresholds for frequency, size, contrast, and color of strobing images.
+WCAG 2 Success Criterion 2.3.1 (Level A) defines thresholds for frequency, size, contrast, and color of strobing images.